 You can tackle this problem by having your ducts cleaned out routinely and brushing your pets more often to reduce shedding.
 It’s also important to replace your filter often to make sure that it can do its job properly.

 Dander and Allergies

-Many people suffer from allergies due to animal dander.
+Many people suffer from spring and winter allergies due to animal dander.
 These tiny flakes are impossible to see but will get into your HVAC system through shedding of hair and skin.
 If your HVAC filter is dirty, it won’t be able to keep the dander from moving into the ducts and back through the vents.
 As the air recirculates every time your HVAC system turns on, small traces of dander can move through the vents and cause allergic reactions.

 Add a Purifier

 Instead of saying goodbye to Fluffy and Fido, invest in an air purifier that can get rid of these allergens.
 Air purifiers are made to eliminate pet hair, pollen, dander, and a variety of other tiny particles from the air in your home, allowing you and your family to breathe easier while relaxing on the couch with your furry friends.